platformsh/platformsh-docs/docs/src/configuration/app/web.md

 The rules block warrants its own discussion as it allows overriding most other keys according to a regular expression.
 The key of each item under the `rules` block is a regular expression matching paths more specifically than the `locations` block entries.
 If an incoming request matches the rule, then its handling will be overridden by the properties under the rule.
 Note that it will override the entire rule in the case of a compound rule like `headers`.
 (See example below.)

 For example, the following file will serve dynamic requests from `index.php` in the `public` directory and disallow requests for static files anywhere.
-Then it sets a rule to explicitly whitelist common image file formats, and sets a cache lifetime for them of 5 minutes.
+Then it sets a rule to explicitly safe-list common image file formats, and sets a cache lifetime for them of 5 minutes.

 ```yaml
 web: